santiberna/santiberna.github.io/content/projects/blightspire.md

     - "CMake"
     - "Scripting"
     - "CI/CD"
-    - "University"

 meta:
   - "👥Team Project"
   - "⌛Duration: 32 weeks"
   - "💻Platforms: Windows and Steamdeck"

-Summary: "Year long Custom Tech project where I worked on a **code quality and testing pipeline** using GitHub workflows, building the engine using **CMake** and integrated a **scripting language (Wren)** for improving design iteration times."
+Summary: "Year long Custom Tech project where I integrated a **scripting language (Wren)** for improving iteration times, worked on a **code quality and testing pipeline** using GitHub workflows and managed building the engine using **CMake**"
 ---

 ## Introduction